- Home

 If you often feel too tired to cook from scratch in the evenings, slow cookers can be game-changing.

-Meals that once seemed too laborious to cook can instantly become accessible.
-And, as an added bonus, you’ll save both time and money while enjoying healthy, delicious dishes that retain all of their natural flavour.
+Meals that once seemed too laborious to cook can instantly become accessible, and you’ll save time and money while enjoying healthy, delicious dishes that retain all of their natural flavour.

-If you’re interested in trying some of these recipes but don’t own a slow cooker, you might find our article 12 best slow cookers for low-cost meals useful.
-For more meal inspiration, why not check out the food and drink section of our website?
+If you’re interested in trying some of these recipes but don’t own a slow cooker, you might find our article, 11 best slow cookers for low-cost meals, useful.
+And for more meal inspiration, check out our food and drink section.
 Here, you’ll find everything from further budget cooking inspiration to recipes from around the world.

 Selene Nelson is an author, freelance journalist, and lifestyle writer for Rest Less.
 After graduating from the University of Sussex with a degree in English Literature, Selene began contributing to many major newspapers and websites, and has written for the BBC, The Sunday Times, The Independent, Town & Country, and HuffPost.
 Her specialist subjects include food, travel, and health, though she enjoys writing about a wide range of topics (e.g. her two books are about veganism and psychopathy, respectively!).
 She enjoys cooking (particularly pasta and Asian noodle soups), reading, travelling, hiking, attempting to keep fit, and watching animal videos on YouTube.